Model-independent determination of nuclear charge radii from Li-like ions: Nuclear radii determination from Li-like transition energies

 We now form the field-shift difference

 where $V_{24}$ and $V_{26}$ are the actual values of these parameters taken from Table~\ref{table:nparam}, and $r_C$ is a free parameter that needs to be adjusted so that the equation

 is fulfilled.

 In order to determine $r_C$, we calculate the field-shift differences $\delta_{\rm fs}E$ numerically by slightly varying the parameters of our nuclear model around the initial point (\ref{eq:zero}) and recording the values of $\delta_{\rm fs}E$, $r_{C}$, $V_{24}$, and $V_{26}$ in each case.
-In our calculations of $\delta_{\rm fs}E$, we included the Dirac energies, the one-photon exchange correction, and the dominant parts of the two-photon exchange and one-loop QED effects; see Ref.~\cite{yerokhin:25:lilike} for details.
-We then fit the numerical results for $\delta_{\rm fs}E$ to the form~\cite{seltzer:69}
+We then fit the numerical results for $\delta_{\rm fs}E$ to the form

-where $\delta \lbr r^{2n}\rbr = \lbr r^{2n}\rbr - \lbr r^{2n}\rbr_0$\,.
-We note that the above representation is not a proper expansion, since it does not correspond to the analytical form of the fns correction of Eq.~(\ref{eq:fns}).
-We use the ansatz (\ref{eq:seltz}) solely to interpolate our numerical data, with the interpolation error remaining negligible as long as the interpolation region is kept sufficiently small.
+where $\delta \lbr r^{2n}\rbr = \lbr r^{2n}\rbr - \lbr r^{2n}\rbr_0$, $\gamma = \sqrt{1-(\Za)^2}$, and the coefficients $C_n$ and $D_4$ are free parameters determined by fitting.
+We note that the ansatz (\ref{eq:newseltz}) differs from the one used by Seltzer \cite{seltzer:69} in that we included $\gamma$ in the $C_2$ part and added the $D_4$ contribution.
+This ansatz complies better with the analytical formula (\ref{eq:fns}) and the high-$Z$ $r_C^{2\gamma}$ scaling.
+As a consequence, it yields a better fit for our numerical data.
+Nevertheless, we emphasize that Eq.~(\ref{eq:newseltz}) is not a rigorous analytical expansion but merely an approximate representation.
+As a consequence, the coefficients in Eq.~(\ref{eq:newseltz}) slightly depend on the reference point (\ref{eq:zero}) and the chosen fitting range.
+We employ Eq.~(\ref{eq:newseltz}) only for interpolation of our numerical data and have verified that the interpolation errors are fully negligible for our purposes.

-In practical calculations, we computed a set of $\delta_\mathrm{fs}E$ values with the 3pF nuclear model, varying the nuclear parameters by typically $0.01$-$0.02$~fm, and then fitted our results to the form (\ref{eq:seltz}).
+In practical calculations, we computed a set of $\delta_\mathrm{fs}E$ values with the 3pF nuclear model, and then fitted our results to the form (\ref{eq:newseltz}).
 The analysis performed in Sec.~\ref{sec:model} shows that the actual choice of the nuclear model is irrelevant in this context.
-We found that in this (very small) parameter region, the interpolation formula (\ref{eq:seltz}) yields an essentially exact fit to our numerical results (though its precision decreases rapidly as the parameter range is expanded).
+In our calculations of $\delta_{\rm fs}E$, we included the Dirac energies, the one-photon exchange correction, as well as the dominant parts of the two-photon exchange and one-loop QED effects; see Ref.~\cite{yerokhin:25:lilike} for details.